thierry-tct/mart/README.md

 1. Generate mutants according to user specification (type of mutation and section of the source code) for any programming language.)

-2. Can approximate redundant mutants using data dependency in order to improve the cost and effectiveness of mutatiion testing.
+2. Can approximate redundant mutants using data dependency in order to improve the cost and effectiveness of mutatiion testing ([mutant selection](https://arxiv.org/abs/1803.07901)).

-3. Optimize mutant execution by filtering mutants with no impact of the output for each test case.

-4. Provides an API for new mutation operations by extending the base class for mutation operators and registering the operation.
+3. Provides an API for new mutation operations by extending the base class for mutation operators and registering the operation.

 ---